Table of contents

 LucidMaxx: No DLL.
 Full freedom, just like Flex.

 For traders who use wider stops or hold through volatile periods, the DLL on Pro and Direct is a real constraint.
 I've been stopped out of daily activity on high-volatility news days where my position was temporarily underwater but would have recovered by close.
-On Flex, that position would have been fine.
+On Flex there is no session lockout, so the same position stays open as long as the balance never reaches the Max Loss Limit.
 On Pro, my day was over.

 Payout Cap Progressions

 Early payouts on Flex, Pro, and Direct are capped at specific dollar amounts.
-The caps escalate with each successful payout, and they vary by account type and size.
+Flex caps each request at 50% of your cycle profit up to a fixed ceiling per account size, Pro steps up once after the first payout, and Direct's caps escalate as you bank payouts.
 These caps limit how much you can withdraw per cycle during the initial funded phase.

 LucidMaxx has no caps at all.
 From payout one, you can withdraw your entire profit balance.